 Honor 9 intends to provide a bigger screen in a compact body, and with a screen size of 5.65 inches, Honor 9 Lite gives you a generous amount of screen to play with while also being manageable single-handedly.

-The Honor 9 Lite has an IPS display with Full HD+ resolution of 2160 x 1080 that successfully produces crisp results on a 5.65 inches screen which has a pixel density of 428 ppi just like its flagship counterpart, the Honor 9.
+The Honor 9 Lite has an IPS display with a Full HD+ resolution of 2160 x 1080 that successfully produces crisp results on a 5.65 inches screen which has a pixel density of 428 PPI just like its flagship counterpart, the Honor 9.

-As soon as you turn on the Honor 9 Lite for the first time, the IPS display captures the attention right away.
-It gives a decent view from almost all the angles with minimum degradation; even the screen is very acceptable under direct sunlight.
+As soon as you turn on the Honor 9 Lite for the first time, the IPS display captures your attention right away.
+It gives a decent view from almost all angles with minimum degradation; even the screen is very acceptable under direct sunlight.